Tebiba/pig-dice/README.md

 *	jQuery

 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns.
 Please feel free to reach out you or make a contribution to the code.
+Contact: tebiba@gmail.com
 ### License
 *This software is licensed under the MIT license.*
 Copyright (c) {2019}